TylerHats/OpenSigWeave/README.md

 Instead of forcing users to configure signatures in their individual mail clients (Outlook, Apple Mail, mobile devices, etc.), OpenSigWeave injects rich HTML signatures at the gateway level.
 It dynamically pulls live user attributes (Phone, Title, Name) from Authentik and appends them to outgoing emails seamlessly.

 ## ✨ Key Features
-* **Gateway-Level Injection:** Signatures are applied by the mail server, meaning they work identically across all devices and mail clients.
+* **Gateway-Level Injection:** Signatures are applied by the mail server, meaning they work identically across all devices and email clients.
 * **Authentik SSO Integration:** Login is gated strictly via Authentik OIDC.
 Live attributes (name, phone number, email, title and domain) are polled instantly during mail transit.
 * **Rich Visual Editor:** A custom UI built with Tailwind CSS, Alpine.js, and Quill.js allows users and admins to design signatures visually or via raw HTML.
 * **Advanced HTML Import:** Sanitize and import complex layouts from external generators with an intelligent visual editor lock that protects table-based signatures from accidental formatting loss.